llgolden/m0_be_oop/self-eval.md

 # Self-Evaluation

-- This final CFU encompassed everything you've learned in Mod 0, and maybe even required some learning outside of what you've explicitly been taught.
-How did it feel as you faced these challenges?
+- **This final CFU encompassed everything you've learned in Mod 0, and maybe even required some learning outside of what you've explicitly been taught.
+How did it feel as you faced these challenges?** It felt mostly good to put these elements together and see how much I've learned in such a short period of time.
+I am enjoying the problem solving parts of the work and appreciate learning through doing and making mistakes.
+I will say I feel the least confident about this assignment, compared to the others I have turned in thus far.
-- How is your workflow going, in terms of taking breaks, staying focused, etc.?
+- **How is your workflow going, in terms of taking breaks, staying focused, etc.?** My workflow has gone fairly smoothly for mod 0.
+I know mod 1 will be different as I will have resigned from my job so my full focus can be on coding but I think I have been able to use my time efficiently over the last 2 weeks.
-- What did you learn from this exercise that you want to remember as you begin Mod 1?
+- **What did you learn from this exercise that you want to remember as you begin Mod 1?** I want to remember that I learn from doing and that includes making mistakes.
+That I have lots of resources at my disposal and someone else probably has the same questions I do.